fzyzcjy/flutter_rust_bridge/website/docs/guides/misc-features/override-prefix.md

 This is helpful when wanting to override existing methods, and also helpful when the name conflicts (such as in `#[ext]`).

+We may extend this to other things as well in the future, such as struct names.

 ## Example

 ```rust